 Trialog series in cooperation with the academies' project "Energy Systems of the Future II" | March 2016 - February 2019

-The Trialogs facilitate an intense discussion based on substantiated arguments between the experts of the ESYS-working groups and stakeholders from the public sector, the business sector and organized civil society.
+The Trialogs facilitated an intense discussion based on substantiated arguments between the experts of the ESYS-working groups and stakeholders from the public sector, the business sector and organized civil society.
 By integrating societal and scientific knowledge a broad knowledge base can be established, which allows to identify potential conflicts between stakeholder groups, barriers to the discussion and the general societal sentiments on the topic.
-The results of the Trialog discussion are to be considered by the working group when compiling the final analyses and position papers.
+The results of the Trialog discussion had to be considered by the working group when compiling the final analyses and position papers.

 In the first project phase three Trialogs dealing with specific topics of the ESYS project were carried out.
 For the second project phase until 2019 another eight Trialogs are scheduled.
-The project is funded by the Federal Ministry for Education and Research.
+The project was funded by the Federal Ministry for Education and Research.

 Energy systems of the future is an inititiave by: